 Dr. B. Janet Hibbs and Dr. Anthony Rostain can be booked together or separately for speaking engagements.
 They are the coauthors of The Stressed Years of Their Lives, a guide for the parents of every college and college-bound student who want to know what’s normal mental health and behavior, what’s not, and how to intervene before it’s too late.

 DR. B. JANET HIBBS is a recognized authority on family issues, with a focus on parent-child and partner relationships.
 Her speaking engagements draw on expert clinical experience, based on over 25 years of practice treating individuals, couples, and families.
 Her presentations provide effective strategies for coping with the many issues that parents and students face.
 Dr. Hibbs, dually licensed as a psychologist and family therapist, holds the highest credential in the marriage and family therapy field, as an Approved Supervisor for the American Association of Marriage and Family Therapists.
 Dr. Hibbs is a popular radio talk show guest, with appearances on The Diane Riehm show, WHYY, NPR’s “Voices in the Family” and “Radio Times,” and on regional TV.
 She has been quoted in national newspapers including The Wall Street Journal, the Washington Post, and the Philadelphia Inquirer.
 She is co-founder of Contextual Therapy Associates, where she has a private practice in Philadelphia, PA.
-She and her husband have two sons.
+She and her husband have been married for over 30 years and have two sons.

 DR. ANTHONY L. ROSTAIN ’s clinical focus is lifespan neurodevelopmental psychiatry, which includes patients of all ages with Attention Deficit Hyperactivity Disorder, Autism Spectrum Disorders, Tourette Syndrome, learning disabilities, and more.
 He treats patients at The Children’s Hospital of Philadelphia and at Penn Medicine Behavioral Health, where he is Medical Director of the Adult Development Disorders Unit.
 An internationally renowned speaker and educator, he has lectured throughout North America, Europe, Africa and the Middle East on a variety of topics ranging from neurodevelopmental disorders across the lifespan, child and adolescent mental disorders, stress in college-aged students, and parenting in the new millennium, to professional development, ethics, communication skills, wellness and resilience education.
 He has appeared frequently on local NPR radio shows (“Voices in the Family” and “Radio Times”) and local television stations, and has been quoted in the New York Times, the Wall Street Journal and the Philadelphia Inquirer.Download Bio